-Loss allowance on trade receivables See note 1 [3] to the standalone financial statements
+Loss allowance on trade receivables

-The key audit matter
+See note 1 [3] to the standalone financial statements

-Loss allowance on trade receivables - crop protection segment
+The key audit matter Loss allowance on trade receivables - crop protection segment

-Trade receivables of crop protection segment consist of individual / small customers in different jurisdictions within India
+Trade receivables of crop protection segment consist of individual small customers in different jurisdictions within India.

-Accordingly, there are significant large number of customers subject to different business risk, climate risk, political risk and interest rate risk.
+Accordingly, there are significant large number of customers subject to different business risk, climate risk and execution risk.
 The balance of loss allowance for trade receivables of crop protection segment represent the Company's best estimate at the balance sheet date of expected credit losses (ECL) under Ind AS 109.